Tax Reform. Booming Market. Why Now Is a Great Time to Give.

 Now is a great time to explore tax-smart charitable giving.
-The tax reform debate is heating up, and some of the legislative changes under discussion could make 2017 an unusually good time to give.
+Congress is closer than ever to making substantial changes to the tax code, and some of those changes could make 2017 an unusually good time to give.
 Combine that with the continued surge in the stock market, and the next couple of months may present a unique opportunity for you to maximize your charitable investments – and your tax savings.

 Tax reform may increase the cost of giving.

-The tax debate is complicated and rapidly evolving, and it’s impossible to predict what Congress will do.
+The tax debate is complicated and rapidly evolving.
 However, one of the basic ideas under discussion is a reduction in the marginal tax rate for many wealthy Americans.
 A lower tax rate would increase the after-tax cost of charitable donations.
 Consider this example:

 Nancy Jones has taxable income of $500,000 and a tax rate of 39.5 percent.
 She gives $10,000 to a Donor Advised Fund at a community foundation and takes a charitable deduction for the gift.
 As a result, her tax bill is reduced by $3,960, so the after-tax cost of her donation is $6,040.
 However, if Nancy’s tax rate drops to 35 percent, the federal subsidy for her gift will fall to $3,500, so her after-tax cost will increase to $6,500.

 There is a real possibility that, for many Americans, the cost of giving will go up in 2018.
 If you give to charity every year or plan to make a major gift in the near future, you may want to consider accelerating your plans in order to take full advantage of the current charitable deduction limits.

 High stock values mean it’s a great time to give appreciated assets.